JOB TITLE: Alaska Native Mentoring Program Specialist

 ☒ Full Time

 JOB SUMMARY: The Alaska Native Mentoring Initiative focuses on matching Alaska Native youth and recruiting Alaska Native mentors.
-Under this initiative, this position is responsible for recruiting, enrolling, and matching volunteers and youth in our Community-based program and coordinating our Site-Based program.
-This position may assist with customer relations duties at a statewide level.
+Under this initiative, this position is responsible for enrolling and matching volunteers and youth, and may shift to providing match support over time, based on agency needs.

 - Assess volunteers.
 Conduct volunteer enrollments, including: individual orientations, interviews, and completion of any other enrollment processes.